mebeim/aoc/2021/README.md

 |  5 |  0 |  15 |             0  1  2  3  4  5
 ```

 We can think about the problem independently for x and y.
-Let's assume that they
+Let's assume just for
-are not correlated at all, then we'll add in the correlation.
-So,
+a moment that they are not correlated at all, then we'll add in the correlation.
-**what if we only had y?**
+So, **what if we only had y?**

 Given the above, we can draw some very important conclusions: